 Being present in the moments after death is an incredible gift to yourself, it’s a gift to the people you’re with, and it’s a gift to the person who’s just died.
 They’re just a hair’s breath away.
 They’re just starting their new journey in the world without a body.
 If you keep a calm space around their body, and in the room, they’re launched in a more beautiful way.
 It’s a service to both sides of the veil.

-10-22 note; Since your friends and family do not know what to do or say for the grieving mate or family, processing your grief can be a very lonely self discovery time.
-Not every one has the strength or desire to seek out their life commandments we have been told to stifle out sad emotions.
-For some it takes work to find embrace and let go of old ways-habbits-beliefs.
-But if you can embrace your grief and sincerely replace your heart ache with heart warming memories, it is what is wished for us to move on, in this new life, finding the joy, forgiveness and gratitude with breath.
-I believe that dis ease if not precessed will settle in your body as a disease.
+10-2022 note; Since often your friends and family do not know what to do or say to the grieving mate or family, processing your grief can be a very lonely self-discovery time.
+I am happy for you if this is not your situation.
+Not everyone has the strength or desire to seek out their life commandments we have been told to stifle our sad emotions.
+For some, it takes work to find embrace and let go of old ways-habits-beliefs.
+But if you can embrace your grief and sincerely replace your heartache with heartwarming memories, it is what is wished for us to move on, in this new life, finding joy, forgiveness, and gratitude with breath.
+You may have to learn to love and care for yourself.
+I believe that dis ease if not processed will settle in your body as a disease.